cmhamiche/Resolve-DNG-Workflow./README.md

 ## Usage:

-- In the Fusion tab, import the Fusion Composition named AgX.comp.
+- In the Fusion tab, import the Fusion Composition named AgX.comp (File->Import->Fusion Composition...).
 Copy, paste to all your fusion clips.

-- In the Color tab, import the Power Grade named AgX.drx.
+- In the Color tab, import the Power Grade named AgX.drx (Right click on the Gallery, Import).
 Copy, paste to all your clips

 ## Quick notes: